se-edu/learningresources/contents/go/Go.md

 ```
 One useful way to think about sending and receiving data with the `<-` operator is that the data moves in the direction of the arrow.

-Channels can be used to synchronize  execution across goroutines, since receivers block until they can receive a message, while senders block if the channel is full.
+Channels can be used to synchronize execution across goroutines, since receivers block until they receive data, while senders block [until the receiver or buffer receives data](https://golang.org/doc/effective_go.html#channels).
 In the code example below, the `main` goroutine waits until it receives a message from the `worker` goroutine that it is done before terminating.

 ```go
 func worker(done chan bool) {